-Job Number: 21-12172
+Job Number: 23-12970

-Subject: Subsoil and Foundation Investigation, Round Mountain Ranch Arena, 51395 County Road 129, Routt County, Colorado.
+Subject: Subsoil and Foundation Investigation, Johnson Barn/Shop, 29445 Scrub Oak Path, Routt County, Colorado.

-Paul,
+Lauren,

-This report presents the results of the Subsoil and Foundation Investigation for the proposed Round Mountain Ranch Arena to be constructed at 51395 County Road 129 in Routt County, Colorado.
+This report presents the results of the Subsoil and Foundation Investigation for your proposed barn/shop to be constructed at 29445 Scrub Oak Path in Routt County, Colorado.
 The approximate location of the project site is shown in Figure #1.

-NWCC, Inc. (NWCC) scope of our work included obtaining data from cursory observations made at the site, the logging of one test pit, the sampling of the probable foundation soils and the laboratory testing of the samples obtained.
+NWCC, Inc. (NWCC) scope of our work included obtaining data from cursory observations made at the site, the logging of one test pit, the sampling of the probable foundation soils and the laboratory testing of the obtained samples.
 This report presents recommendations for economically feasible and safe type foundations, as well as allowable soil pressures and other design and construction considerations that are advisable, but not necessarily routine to quality design and building practices.

-Proposed Construction: NWCC understands a new riding arena will be constructed at the site.
-NWCC has assumed the building will consist of a one-story steel framed structure.
-NWCC has assumed a portion of the building will be constructed with a concrete slab-on-grade floor system constructed near the existing ground surface.
+Proposed Construction: NWCC understands that the existing woodshed building will be moved/demolished, and a new barn/shop building will be constructed at the site.
+We have assumed the new building will be a one-story steel framed structure.
+We have also assumed the lower level of the new building will be constructed with a concrete slab-on-grade floor system placed near or above the existing ground surface.